 Climbing Kit Inspection

-Whether you are an individual looking to have a kit inspected for the first time or a large organisation with many climbing kits, Land Skills Training and Assessments are able to help you meet the main requirements of LOLER relating to the inspection of arboricultural climbing equipment.
+Whether you are an individual looking to have a kit inspected for the first time or a large organisation with many climbing kits, Land Skills are able to help you meet the main requirements of LOLER relating to the inspection of arboricultural climbing equipment.

 These requirements include: